blynkkk/docs/getting-started/activating-devices/blynk-edgent-static-authtoken.md

 This type of device activation is designed for commercial deployments of non-WiFi IoT devices, such as cellular \(3G, 4G, LTE, etc\), Ethernet, and others.
 Typically these devices don't require any additional parameters from the end customers to connect to the Internet.

-The process of working with Statik Tokens is next:
+The process of working with Statiс Tokens is next:

 1. Go to Blynk.Console -&gt; Static Tokens
 2. Generate the number of Tokens you need based on the number of devices you plan to deploy